The academic advising process requires building strong, mutually respectful relationships between students and their advisors.

 - Be aware of their graduation requirements and their progress toward their completion.

-Advisers are expected to be available to students, to invite them to share their goals and plans and to help students reach these goals by making suggestions and observations.
-The advising folder, maintained by the academic adviser, is one of the two major parts of the documentation used in advising.
+advisors are expected to be available to students, to invite them to share their goals and plans and to help students reach these goals by making suggestions and observations.
+The advising folder, maintained by the academic advisor, is one of the two major parts of the documentation used in advising.
 Keeping a personal academic file is the student’s responsibility.